 Metabolism, endocrinology and bone

-In Type 1 diabetes the pancreas is unable to produce insulin.
-Our team is pioneering the development and use of the ‘artificial pancreas’.
-This replaces the missing insulin in exactly the amount required to control glucose levels, for example reducing the risk of night-time hypoglycaemia.
-In collaboration with industry partners, we have developed a prototype system that is being tested by people in their own homes.
+- In type 1 diabetes the pancreas is unable to produce insulin.
+Our team is pioneering the development and use of the ‘artificial pancreas’, a portable medical device that replaces the missing insulin in the body, reducing the risk of hypoglycaemia (low blood sugar).
+The prototype system is currently being tested by people in their own homes.

-Lysosomal storage diseases such as Tay-Sachs and Sandhoff are rare, recessive disorders resulting in severe mental retardation and early death.
-The work of our theme has led to improvements in how these diseases are diagnosed and managed.
-While there are no effective treatments yet, we are working to develop novel forms of gene therapy.
+- We also research rare diseases that can have devastating consequences for patients and carers, including lysosomal storage diseases such as Tay-Sachs and Sandhoff.
+These are rare, recessive disorders resulting in severe mental retardation and early death.
+Our work has led to improvements in how these diseases are diagnosed and managed and while no effective treatment exists, we are working on novel forms of gene therapy.